 Tiling, flooring, handle positioning and laying formations

-Making simple changes to your kitchen can actually make a big difference to your kitchen.
+Simple changes can make a big difference to your kitchen.
 Something as small as changing the positions of your existing cabinet handles can give it a whole new look.
 If you’re not sure, you can always use blu-tac before you commit to see how they look.
-Use wood filler to plug old holes and drill the new handle position.

 When you’re tiling your walls or floor, you can play around with how the tiles are laid.
 Once you’ve bought your tiles, take a few out of the pack and play around to see how they look.
 There are six different laying patterns you can try out to see which you prefer.

 Every home has a story.
 Whether it’s been around for a hundred years or it’s a new development, there are qualities of your home that connect to its character.
 Think about when your house was built, and whether you’re planning on enhancing elements from the period of your home.
 Do you have a traditional home and want to use traditional-shaped handles?
 Or are you sticking to something more modern?
 Of course, you’re not limited to the period and style of your home, but it can really work well with the architecture to make it look like it belongs.